Evidence (2012) Found Footage Film Review With Explanation

 They arrive at a look-out— everyone gets scared, and so on and so forth.

-About half way, the general tone shifts where you would expect it to.
+About halfway, the general tone shifts where you would expect it to.
 Then it shifts again.
 But then it shifts on its head upside-down and does an aerobic somersault.
-I tried to stay with it but I really do value good story-telling above most things and this just takes a turn that could have worked but wasn't consistent enough to do it.
-There is no cohesion.
+I tried to stay with it but I really do value good story-telling above most things and this just takes a turn that could have worked but wasn’t consistent enough to do it.

-I give Evidence 2 girls screaming a lot out of 5
+I give Evidence 2 vomit inducing cinematographers out of 5

 This is a Spoiler Section: Beware